johnsonandjohnson/Bodiless-JS/packages/vital-templates/doc/README.md

       Default,
     };
     ```
-01. Within the `_default.jsx` file in the `sites/SITE-NAME/src/templates` directory, it will call
+01. Within the `_default.jsx` file in the `sites/SITE-NAME/src/templates` directory, the `_default`
-    using this token.
+    template will then call the page component created from the previous step.
+This will replace the
+    Gatsby `_default` content with the page template component and editor functionality, to allow
+    the Content Editor to switch between template components.
     ```js
     const DefaultPage = as(__cxstarter__Page.Default)(Fragment);